-Our Production Backstory page explains briefly why were are sold out of almost all woven garments.
+Our Production Backstory page explains briefly why we were (and still are) sold out of almost all woven garments.
 If you are interested in a product that is out of stock, please place a no-obligation backorder.
-It's helpful to know what people want, and once we have our Fabric we will be making the garments people have requested.
+We base our production on the garments people have requested.
 Our Inventory page offers a snapshot of our complete inventory.

-We presently have enough wool, in various stages of the Fabric production process, to make about 2500 garments.
+We presently have enough wool, in various stages of the Fabric production process, to make about 3000 garments.
+That's a lot for us, and it's enough to fill the majority of backorders ... the question is how long it will take.
+But it's great that production is moving again!

-We have lately made Watch Caps, and Neck Gaiters, which are knitted, and therefore very different from the rest of our offerings, which are sewn from woven fabric.
+We have recently made more Watch Caps, and Neck Gaiters, which are in stock, but we anticipate these selling out before Christmas.
+These items are knitted, and therefore very different from the rest of our offerings, which are sewn from woven fabric.
 The production of the Watch Caps and Neck Gaiters is completely separate from everything else we make.

 Because no commercially available fabrics meet our specifications, we make our own Fabric, which is a significant undertaking in terms both of capital and calendar-time -- it takes several months, at best, to turn raw wool from the ranches into finished Fabric.
 And the raw wool is generally available only in April, but we have a lot of wool in process now.
 Making our own 100% American Fabric is the heart of our company ... but that has also been our difficulty.

-We have three different batches of Fabric in different stages of the production process: Our expectations:
+We have four different batches of Fabric in different stages of the production process: Our expectations:

 Something else ...
 Before Corona, we received a note from a gent who assumed our lack of inventory reflects a lack of commitment on our part.
 It's a natural enough assumption to make, I guess, but it's not the case.
-We are ready, willing, able and absolutely eager to commit enough time, energy and capital to make thousands and thousands of garments.
+We are ready, willing, able and absolutely eager to commit enough time, energy and capital to make a great many garments.
 But the problem -- which existed prior to the virus -- is lack of capacity in the American textile industry.
-There is just an extremely limited American factory capacity to turn our very specialized raw wool into our very custom finished Fabric.
-The company that was our primary contractor for production of our Fabric without warning shut down American operations in 2018, and replacing them has been difficult.
-We're progressing, we've made small amounts of really nice Fabric to prove everything was in sync, and we're pushing as hard as we can.
-We have a huge backorder that we very badly want to fill!!
+There is just an extremely limited American factory capacity to turn our very specialized raw wool into our very custom finished Fabric and garments.
+But things are coming together now!

 Thank You for your patience, and for working with us!